AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-model-configuration.md

 # Command Model Configuration

-The Configuration API allows several configurable option for the Command Model, more specifically so on the Aggregate.
 This chapter will deal with describing the suite of options for the Command Model.

 ## Aggregate Configuration